 6.2.1 All apertures in the fuel tank must be closed by hatches or fittings which are secured to metallic or composite bolt rings bonded to the inside of the bladder.
-The total area of any such hatches or fittings which are in contact with the fuel may not exceed 30000mm 35 000mm.
+The total area of any such hatches or fittings which are in contact with the fuel may apertures in the fuel bladder must not exceed 35 000mm2.